benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/3-new-order/_index.en.md

 - In the *Target 1* panel, choose **AWS service**.
 - In the *Select a target* dropdown, choose *Step Functions state machine*
 - In the *State machine* dropdown, choose *OrderProcessorWorkflow*.
 Tip: You can start typing `OrderProcessor` into the search box to find the workflow.
+- For *Execution role*, ensure *Create a new role for the specific resource* is selected.
 - Choose **Next**.

 ![Select targets panel](../images/se-mod2-newOrder-step3.png)